thkimKETI/csi-sensing/README.md

 ## 📜 License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is released under a custom license inspired by the MIT License.
+See [`LICENSE`](./LICENSE.txt) file for details.

+⚠️ **Important Notice**
+Use of this code—commercial or non-commercial, including academic research, model training, product integration, and distribution—**requires prior written permission** from the author.
+Unauthorized usage will be treated as a license violation.